bksaiki/bksaiki.github.io/_posts/2025-11-18-round-to-odd.md

 ## Conclusion

-This blog post covered the round to odd rounding mode including its definitions, properties, and applications.
+This blog post covered the round to odd including its definitions, properties, and applications.
 Along the way,
   we learned about floating-point numbers,